REGISTRATION FOR THE 2018 CSU BIOTECHNOLOGY SYMPOSIUM IS NOT YET OPEN.

 The CSUPERB Program Office will register speakers, Career Networking Session (CNS) mentors and professionals, Graduate School Information Session (GSIS) mentors, and I-Corps evaluators.
 Please contact Pam Branger in the CSUPERB office (619-594-2822) with questions.

-CSUPERB Faculty Consensus Group (FCG) members should remember that the FCG meeting will be held Sunday, January 8, 2017 (approximately 8:30-3pm), at the Santa Clara Marriott and make registration and travel arrangements accordingly.
+CSUPERB Faculty Consensus Group (FCG) members should remember that the FCG meeting will be held Sunday, January 14, 2018 (approximately 8:30-3pm), at the Santa Clara Marriott and make registration and travel arrangements accordingly.
+Please note that CSUPERB will not provide reimbursement for the symposium registration fee to FCG and SPC members.

 Transportation Reimbursements for CSU faculty and eligible students